 All of these workspaces can be seen on the OSBv2 homepage in the right hand panel.
 Users can select the appropriate tab to switch between different types of workspaces.

 Workspaces can be opened in any of the OSBv2 applications.
 This can be done either directly from the homepage by using the context menu for each workspace in the list, or from the workspace information page.

-Workspaces include files, and they can also include resources.
+Workspaces contain files, some of which are identified as resources.
 Resources are special files that OSBv2 knows can be opened in one of the OSBv2 applications.
 These can be seen in the resources side bar in the left hand pane in workspaces and applications.